Summary : Shop regularly, preferably selecting foods that optimize how you look, feel and perform.

 - Seasoning blends, cinnamon, chili powder, vanilla extract.

-- Fresh basil, garlic, cilantro, rosemary, thyme, etc.
+- Fresh herbs such as basil, garlic, cilantro, rosemary, thyme, etc.

 Baking

-- Maple syrup, white sugar, brown sugar, pancake mix (gluten free), bread flour mix (gluten free).
+- Maple syrup, molasses, white sugar, brown sugar, powdered sugar.

 Supplements